Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 ## How to set dev environment for flyteidl, flyteadmin, flyteplugins, flytepropeller?

-1. install [Flytectl](https://github.com/flyteorg/flytectl).
-It is a portable and lightweight command-line interface to work with Flyte.
+1. install [Flytectl](https://github.com/flyteorg/flytectl), a portable and lightweight command-line interface to work with Flyte.
 ```shell
 # Step1: install the latest version of Flytectl
 curl -sL https://ctl.flyte.org/install | bash